M&M's and Nanograms and Beef

 Check out the difference between those last two jars.
 And that's what we're making such a fuss about?

-Originally posted October 10, 2013 on The Prairie Farmer.
+Originally posted on Prairie Farmer: My Generation.